 Im/migrant women in sex work face multi-layered criminalization via prostitution laws (i.e., Protection of Communities and Exploited Persons Act (PCEPA)), trafficking provisions, municipal bylaws, as well as the immigration ban on sex work (i.e., IRPR).
-These overlapping pieces of legislation place temporary visa holders at the greatest risk for workplace violence, social isolation, underreporting occupational safety concerns, and detainment/ deportation by police (Clancey & Mahon, 2020; Goldenberg et al., 2017; Mackenzie, 2017).
+These overlapping pieces of legislation place temporary visa holders at the greatest risk for workplace violence, social isolation, underreporting of occupational safety concerns, and detainment/deportation by police (Clancey & Mahon, 2020; Goldenberg et al., 2017; Mackenzie, 2017).

-Canada enacted end-demand legislation in 2014 - that is, a model of partial decriminalization of sex work intended to decrease the demand side of sex work without criminalizing those on the supply side (i.e., sex workers) (McBride et al., 2020; SWAN Vancouver, 2022).
-However, this model still serves to criminalize sex work overall as it places workers at risk of exploitation, increased surveillance, harassment, perpetuated barriers to justice, as well as the risk of detention and deportation for im/migrant workers (SWAN Vancouver, 2022).
-Participants in this current study shared their views on how a model of full decriminalization of sex work would potentially improve working conditions, increase safety, protect their identities, and decrease the stigma surrounding sex work; findings that have been well documented in research (McBride et al., 2020; SWAN Vancouver, 2022).
-In fact, participants opted to support full decriminalization of sex work rather than the issuance of a sex work-specific visa, similar to that currently available in Australia (SEXHUM Australia, n.d.).
-This is largely due to the fact that they believed that a sex work visa would only continue to perpetuate sex work stigma (e.g., through labelling or record creation of sex work status), be at odds with current sex work legislation in Canada, and would be logistically difficult to implement.
+Canada enacted end-demand legislation in 2014 - a partial decriminalization model of sex work intended to decrease the demand side of sex work without criminalizing those on the supply side (i.e., sex workers) (McBride et al., 2020; SWAN Vancouver, 2022).
+However, this model still serves to criminalize sex work overall and it places workers at risk of exploitation. surveillance. harassment. increased perpetuated barriers to justice, as well as the risk of detention and deportation for im/migrant workers (SWAN Vancouver, 2022).
+Participants in this current study shared their views on how a model of full decriminalization of sex work would potentially improve working conditions, increase safety, protect their identities, and decrease the stigma surrounding sex work - findings that have been well documented in other research (McBride et al., 2020; SWAN Vancouver, 2022).
+In fact, participants opted to support full decriminalization of sex work rather than the issuance of a sex work-specific visa, similar to that which is currently available in Australia (SEXHUM Australia, n.d.).
+This is largely because they believe that a sex work visa would only continue to perpetuate sex work stigma (e.g., through labelling or record creation of sex work status), be at odds with current sex work legislation in Canada and be logistically difficult to implement.

-Advocacy groups, such as SWAN, have long since called for the IRPR to be repealed citing discrimination on the grounds of legal status and further entrenching women in precarious work environments with no legal recourse.
-For example, if temporary visa holders attempt to report a crime (e.g., robbery while at work), they face risk of detention and deportation while the perpetrators of violence can act with impunity as a result of the worker's silence and fear of repercussions (Clancey & Mahon, 2020).
-In an October 2022 response to a review of PCEPA by the Minister of Justice of Canada, the IRPR was recommended for review and repeal as it placed 'foreign nationals' working in sex work at the risk of deportation (Minister of Justice and Attorney General of Canada, personal communication, October 20, 2022).
+Advocacy groups, such as SWAN, have long since called for the IRPR to be repealed, citing discrimination on the grounds of legal status and further entrenching women in precarious work environments with no legal recourse.
+For example, if temporary visa holders attempt to report a crime (e.g., robbery while at work), they face risk of detention and deportation, but if workers remain silent for fear of repercussions, then perpetrators of violence can continue to act with impunity.
+(Clancey & Mahon, 2020).
+In an October 2022 response to a review of PCEPA by the Minister of Justice of Canada, the IRPR was recommended for review and repeal as it placed 'foreign nationals' working in sex work at risk of deportation (Minister of Justice and Attorney General of Canada, personal communication, October 20, 2022).